TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 한 아이디로 유저가 로그인된 상황에서 다른 디바이스에서 같은 유저가 로그인할 때 호출되는 콜백 *
+     * A callback that is called when a user logs into a different device with a duplicate ID *
-     * @param newDeviceId           새로 접속한 유저의 deviceId 값
+     * @param newDeviceId           The deviceId value of the newly connected user
-     * @param outPayloadForKickUser 클라이언트로 전달할 페이로드
+     * @param outPayloadForKickUser The payload to pass to the client
-     * @return boolean type으로 true:새로 접속한 유저가 login success, 현재 유저는 forceLogout. false: 새로 접속한 유저가 login fail을 반환.
+     * true with @return boolean type: Newly connected user login succeeds, the current user is forceLogout. false: Newly connected user returns login fails.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다/ */
+     * @throws SuspendExecution This method cannot suspend Fiber/ */
     @Override
     public boolean onLoginByOtherDevice(final String newDeviceId,